Garage Door Installation Labor Cost: What Pros Charge in 2026

 What is not typically included

-Electrical work for a new outlet is usually billed separately by an electrician ($150 to $300).
-Framing or carpentry to modify the rough opening is separate if it is not already at standard dimensions.
-Painting or finishing a wood door after installation is the homeowner's responsibility unless specified otherwise.
+Electrical work for a new outlet is billed separately by an electrician, typically $150 to $300.
+Framing or carpentry to modify a non-standard rough opening is also separate.
+Painting or finishing a wood door after installation falls to the homeowner unless the quote specifies otherwise.

 How to reduce labor costs

-Bundling a door replacement and opener installation in one trip saves a second service call fee ($50 to $100).
-Scheduling in the off-season (late fall and winter in most markets) sometimes gets you faster scheduling and occasional discounts from installers trying to fill their calendar.
-Avoid emergency or same-day service calls, which typically carry a surcharge of $50 to $150 on top of normal rates.
+Bundling a door replacement and opener installation in one trip saves the second service call fee of $50 to $100.
+Scheduling in the off-season (late fall and winter in most markets) can mean faster availability and occasional pricing flexibility from installers filling slow weeks.
+Same-day or emergency service calls typically carry a surcharge of $50 to $150.
 If you are replacing multiple doors at one property, ask about a multi-door discount.

-Always get quotes from at least two or three licensed installers.
-Labor rates vary significantly between companies even within the same market.
-Ask each to itemize labor separately from materials so comparisons are clear.
+Get quotes from at least two or three licensed installers.
+Rates can vary significantly between companies in the same market.
+Ask each to itemize labor separately from materials so comparisons are straightforward.

 Bottom line

-Labor to install a garage door runs $200 to $350 for a single-car replacement and $300 to $500 for a double-car job.
-Spring work and opener installation add to that if bundled in.
-Bundle multiple services in one visit to avoid repeat service call fees, and get at least three itemized quotes from licensed installers before committing.
+Labor runs $200 to $350 for a single-car replacement and $300 to $500 for a double-car job.
+Spring work and opener installation add to that total if bundled in.
+Combine multiple services into one visit to avoid repeat service call fees, and get at least three itemized quotes from licensed installers before committing.

 Advertisement